ualberta-smr/MiningAnnotationUsageRules/README.md

 The artifact repo for the paper titled:

-> *Mining Annotation Usage Rules: A Case
-Study with MicroProfile*.
+> *Mining Annotation Usage Rules: A Case Study with MicroProfile*.
 Batyr Nuryyev, Ajay Kumar Jha, Sarah Nadi, Yee-Kang Chang, Vijay Sundaresan, Emily Jiang.
+ICSE'22: Software Engineering in Practice (SEIP) Track.
+Status: submitted (in review).

 In this paper, we investigate whether the idea of pattern-based discovery of rules can be applied to annotation-based